How Does Australia Post Foreign Exchange Compare to Other Services?

-Fees start at $4.99 to send up to $20 online however Western Union don't charge a flat fee like many banks.
+Fees to send money online start at $4.99 up to $20.
+However Western Union don't charge a flat fee like many banks.
 Their fees and charges depend on your amount and where you are sending the money.
-For more information, click here
+For more information, click here.

-Making a transfer in person is a quick process at any of the 3200 Australia Post retail stores across Australia, as it is at any registered Western Union agent.
+Making a transfer in person is a quick process at any of the 3200 Australia Post retail stores across Australia.
+This is that same as it is at any registered Western Union agent.
 If you wish to complete a money order you need to pick it up from one of these stores so there is no real advantage to starting the process on their website.

 For international money transfers, Australia Post (as an agent for Western Union) offers no benefits from using any other agent.
-Western Union is a service that because of it's extensive network can be handy for when there are emergencies, but if you have time and want a better exchange rate there are better and cheaper options.
+Western Union as a service can be handy because of it's extensive network.
+It's good to keep as an option for emergencies but if you have time and want a better exchange rate, there are better and cheaper options.